EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Free increase: any one (1) of parent's Free increases
 Mobility: Same as parent's
 Vitality: Same as parent's
 Passive: Same as their parent's or ability to sacrifice two (2) lower level spell slots (they need to be same level) for one (1) one level higher spell slot.
+They can choose any feat meant for any of their parents' origins.

 ### Beastfolk